sensoubhik11/CS9030-assignment1/README.md

 ## How to Use

 ### K-Means Clustering:
-- Open the `KMeans_Clustering.ipynb` file in Jupyter.
+- Open the `K-Means Algorithm.ipynb` file in Jupyter.
-- Run through the notebook to view the code implementation and visualizations.
+- Run through the notebook to view the code implementation and visualizations. *(Press Shift+Enter to execute one cell and go to another cell)*

 ### DBSCAN Clustering:
-- Open the `DBSCAN_Clustering.ipynb` notebook.
+- Open the `DBSCAN.ipynb` notebook.
 - Run all the cells from dataset loading to cluster visualization.

 ### Agglomerative Hierarchical Clustering (AHC):
-- Open the `AHC_Clustering.ipynb` file.
+- Open the `AHC.ipynb` file.
 - Execute the notebook to view the dendrograms for different linkage methods.